“I want to sue the hospital. But how? And can I win?”

 Your lawyer and the rest of the team will hold pre-trial conferences with you (and your witnesses and experts too), to make sure everyone’s on the same page and knows exactly what to expect.

 You wanted to sue the hospital.
 You did.
 And now you’ll be rewarded for your hard work, preparation and patience.
-In the best case, this never would have happened to begin with, but since you’ve been wronged, it’s only right for you to be compensated, in both justice served and a heftier bank account.
+Now, in the best case scenario, this never would have happened to begin with.
+But since you’ve been wronged, it’s only right for you to be compensated, in both justice served and a heftier bank account.